WISW: History

-1320 signed on as WKIX in 1945.
+The station signed on as WKIX in 1945.
 The station featured local and national programing from the CBS Radio Network.
 In 1947, the station became WMSC, retaining the CBS Radio affiliation.
-The transmitter site was later used by WZLD and WXRY.
+The transmitter site was later used by WZLD and WXRY 99.3.

 In 1962, WMSC was sold to new owners and the station became WOIC.
 WOIC had begun on 1470 and was the first station to target the African American community in Columbia.
 In 1976, WOIC applied for an FM on 103.1, which was dismissed and awarded to another group.
 WOIC appealed, which caused the application to be held up.
 The case was dismissed in October 1981 and 103.1 became WDPN (now WOMG) in 1982.
 WDPN was acquired by WOIC's parent company, Nuance Corporation, by 1985.

 By the 1980s, WOIC's ratings started to decline due to the growth of new urban contemporary outlet WWDM.
 In the fall of 1989, it was announced by then-owners Price Broadcasting that the station would change over to a simulcast of WOMG-FM's oldies format.
 In order to prevent any community backlash, an arrangement was worked out with 1230 WODE to move the staff and programing over to their station.
 WODE became WOIC, while WOIC became WOMG, simulcasting the majority of WOMG-FM's programming, breaking off at times for broadcasting various Clemson University sporting events.

-In 1995, WOMG became all-news WISW under a local marketing agreement with Cosmos Broadcasting, then-owners of NBC affiliate WIS; the "WIS" call letters had previously resided on AM 560 (now WVOC) from 1930 to 1986.
+In 1995, WOMG became all-news WISW under a local marketing agreement with Cosmos Broadcasting, then-owners of NBC television affiliate WIS; the "WIS" call letters had previously resided on AM 560 (now WVOC) from 1930 to 1986.
 The station featured AP News as well as simulcasts of WIS's newscasts.
 In 1997, the syndicated Imus In The Morning show was added.
 Despite the changes as well as exposure from WIS-TV, ratings did not materialize as hoped.

 In August 1999, Imus was dropped for "Good Morning Columbia", hosted by longtime former WSCQ air personalities Bill Benton, Doug Enlow, and Gene McKay (who died in 2007).
 Both McKay and Benton began in the Columbia market on the original WIS until leaving in the mid-1970s for WSCQ, which they were part-owners.
 Benton's son Charlie, a WISW sales manager, joined the show in 2007 after McKay's death.

 With the addition of "Good Morning Columbia", WISW shifted the format to a mostly satellite-fed adult standards format, but kept the WIS newscasts in the process.